infinispan/infinispan-quarkus-server/README.md

 Authentication and Indexing are not supported currently.

-The current build requires a SNAPSHOT of Quarkus built on top of commit SHA: 980f67b7b4dfce8cff2255195d24ca50b5f2496f
+The current build builds on top of 1.0.0.CR2 of Quarkus.